rprt/rspec-page-regression/README.md

 1. Fork it
 2. Create your feature branch (`git checkout -b my-new-feature`)
 3. Commit your changes (`git commit -am 'Add some feature'`)
-4. Don't forget to include specs (`rake spec`).
-Code coverage should be 100%
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+Don't forget to include specs (`rake spec`)!
+Code coverage should be 100%